ToshioCP/Gtk4-tutorial/gfm/sec18.md

 The typical values of states is boolean or string.
 However, other types of states are possible if you want.

-There's an example `menu2_int16.c` in the `src/men` directory.
-It behaves the same as `menu2.c`.
-But it uses gint16 type of states instead of string type.

 Actions which have states are called stateful.

 ## Stateful action without a parameter